Expectation Values from the Single-Layer Quantum Approximate Optimization Algorithm on Ising Problems: Introduction

 The Quantum Approximate Optimization Algorithm (\QAOA) \cite{farhi2014quantum} is a variational quantum algorithm \cite{moll2018quantum} that is able to find approximate solutions to combinatorial-optimization problems \cite{crooks2018performance}, and can also used to heuristically find optimal solutions \cite{zhou2018quantum}.

 The basic structure of the \QAOA, and some precursor quantum-optimization algorithms \cite{hogg2000quantum,trugenberger2002quantum}, is the application of an alternating series of unitary operations.
 These unitary operations correspond to applications of the cost function (cost Hamiltonian) that one is attempting to optimize for, and of a \emph{mixer} or \emph{driver} Hamiltonian.
 The application of these unitaries is intended to evolve the state of the quantum computer such that it has substantial overlap with computational-basis states representing low-energy configurations of the variables being optimized over.
 In the \QAOA, each unitary is parameterized by a single real number (often referred to in the \QAOA literature as an \emph{angle}), and these parameters are chosen to optimize the quality of the solutions output by the algorithm.
-A crucial question is how the choice of the \QAOA parameters affects the solutions the \QAOA is able to find, and hence how to best pick the parameters to be used when running the \QAOA.
+In order for \QAOA to be effective it suffices to find good enough parameters, not necessarily optimal.
+However, the effectiveness of the \QAOA will be directly related to the quality of these parameters.A crucial question is how the choice of the \QAOA parameters affects the solutions the \QAOA is able to find, and hence how to best pick the parameters to be used when running the \QAOA.

 In this paper we will discuss the \QAOA in the setting of solving (classical) Ising optimization problems, i.e., where the optimization problem's cost function takes the form $\sum_{(i,j)\in E} J_{ij} s_i s_j + \sum_{i\in V} h_i s_i$, and $s_i \in \{-1,+1\}$.
-We note that \MaxCut problems are a subclass of Ising-optimization problems, for which the external-field terms $h_i$ are zero and the couplings $J_{ij}$ are either $0$ or $-1$.
+We note that \MaxCut problems are a subclass of Ising-optimization problems, for which the external-field terms $h_i$ are zero and the couplings $J_{ij}$ are $-1$.
 Our results are however applicable to the solution of any NP-hard problem by the \QAOA, via an appropriate mapping \cite{lucas2014ising}.